Model Request and Response Formats

 You can set the model request timeout duration to a custom value.
 The default value is 30 seconds.
 The timeout can be changed if model requests might take more than 30 seconds.

-1. As an Admin user, open a CLI.
+- As an Administrator user, open a CLI.

 This edits the kubeconfig file and sets a new value for the timeout duration.